thiago88sp/fortinet_lab/README.md

 ## Deployment

-To deploy the FortiGate-VM to Azure:
+To deploy all infrastructure components (including Fortigate VM)

 1. Clone the repository.